 Propelled by a Japanese tour that saw the band more focused and exploratory than ever, the Miles Davis septet made a memorable stopover in Lebanon before storming Europe for two weeks of festivals.
 The brief tour resulted in no less than six tapes of varying quality, the first and highest-fidelity of which is this two-set date at the Montreux Jazz Fest – officially released in 2002 on the massive Complete Miles Davis at Montreux box.
-While the entire show was presumably filmed for television, only “Ife” has surfaced, though at nearly 28 minutes it carries the drama of a feature film.
+While the entire show was presumably filmed for television, only “Ife” and “Calypso Frelimo” have surfaced, though at nearly 40 minutes the video clips carry the drama of a feature film.

 With Mtume and Michael Henderson the lone survivors of the septet that Miles last brought to the continent in the fall of 1971, the music on this trip is far headier and abstract than the band’s previous visit.
 Judging from the crowd response here in Montreux, it was bitter medicine for those who came unprepared.

 The band burns through some technical difficulties through much of “Turnaroundphrase” to start the first set, with Henderson holding down the core of the groove with ease while Cosey and Miles get playful.
 Between mimicking squeals of feedback to gorgeous un-effected tones toward the back half, Miles’ range is remarkable across these sets.
 “Tune in 5” follows, with Pete Cosey and Reggie Lucas making up ground with some truly psychedelic interplay, building intensity across a solid eight minutes before Miles kills the momentum dead with a series of stop/start cues.
 The crowd grows audibly restless as Miles reduces the band to a simmer for the tune’s second half, then floods the air with disapproval at the close of the set.